ArquiDeSoftware/meetya/README.md

 In the project directory, you can run:

+### `yarn start:client`

+Runs the client side app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `yarn start:server`

+Runs the server side app in the development mode.\
+Open [http://localhost:9000](http://localhost:9000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the server and client sides app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view client in the browser.

+Open [http://localhost:9000](http://localhost:9000) to view server in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.